Salvador Abarzúa Montenegro – RLC Valdivia Master Student

 Divya Swaminathan (India) did her PhD research on “Traditional knowledge, smallholder natural resource usage and NGOs working in India” at the RLC Campus Bonn.
 She graduated in 2016.

 Lai Wan Teng from Malaysia received the first RLC Bonn PhD scholarship.
 She is researching on “Patterns of migrant integration in Penang, Malaysia” in cooperation with RLA Laureates Irene Fernandez and Prof. Anwar Fazal.
 She graduated in 2017.
+Currently she teaches at KANITA, a centre for research on women and gender, based at University of Science, Malaysia.

 Juliet Wanjiku Kamau – RLC Bonn PhD Student